manny-uncharted/Project-14EXPERIENCE-CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 ![CI/CD Pipeline](https://www.darey.io/wp-content/uploads/2021/07/CI_CD-Pipeline-For-PHP-ToDo-Application.png)

-Note: It is important to know that both Tooling and TODO web applications are based on an interpreted (scripting) language which is PHP.
-This means that, it can be deployed directly onto a server and will work without compiling the code to a machine language.
+<b>Note</b>: It is important to know that both Tooling and TODO web applications are based on an interpreted (scripting) language which is PHP.
+This means that it can be deployed directly onto a server and will work without compiling the code to a machine language.

+The challenge behind this approach is, it would be difficult to package and version the software for different releases.
+And so, in this project, we will be using a different approach for releases, rather than downloading directly from git, we will be using Ansible's 'uri module' to download the latest release from GitHub.

+### Setting up the Environment